 Our future success depends in part on our ability to aggregate compelling content and deliver that content through our online properties.
 We in-license much of the content on our online properties, such as news items, stock quotes, weather reports, maps and audio and video content, from third-parties.
 We believe that users will increasingly demand high-quality audio and video content, such as music, film, speeches, news footage, concerts, and other special events.
 Such content may require us to make substantial payments to third parties from whom we license or acquire such content.
 Our ability to maintain and build relationships with third-party content providers is critical to our success.
 In addition, as new methods for accessing the Internet become available, including through alternative devices, we may need to enter into amended content agreements with existing third-party content providers to cover the new devices.
 We may be unable to enter into new, or preserve existing, relationships with the third-parties whose content we seek to obtain.
-In addition, as competition for compelling content increases both domestically and internationally, our content providers may increase the prices at which they offer their content to us, and potential content providers could harm our operating results and financial condition.
-Further, many of our content licenses with third-parties are non-exclusive.
-Accordingly, other Webcasters and other media providers, such as radio or television providers, may be able to offer similar or identical content.
-This increases the importance of our ability to deliver compelling content at reasonable prices, if other companies broadcast content that is similar to or the same as that provided by Yahoo!, or if we do not develop compelling editorial content or personalization services, the number of users of our services may not grow as anticipated, or may decline, which could harm our operating results.
+In addition, as competition for compelling content increases both domestically and internationally, our content providers may increase the prices at which they offer their content to us, and potential content providers may not offer their content to us at all, or may offer it on terms that are not agreeable to us.
+An increase in the prices charged to us by third-party content providers, such as radio or television providers, may be able to offer similar or identical content.
+This increases the importance of our ability to deliver compelling editorial content and personalization of this content for users in order to differentiate Yahoo! from other businesses.
+If we are unable to license or acquire compelling editorial content or personalization services, the number of users of our services may not grow as anticipated, or may decline, which could harm our operating results.